 DAVID BETHEA: Montgomery Academy’s boys’ tennis coach since 1985, Bethea has carved a niche’ in state annals that includes 14 state championships, nine state runners-up, 32 sectional championships and an overall 878-145 head-coaching record.
-He also served as MA boys basketball coach from 1986-90 compiling a 33-36 record and has served as head junior high/middle school football coach since 1979.
-His football teams have won 19 city championships and compiled a 191-81-3 record.
+He also served as MA boys basketball coach from 1986-90 has served as head junior high/middle school football coach since 1979.
+His junior high football teams have won 19 city championships and compiled a 191-81-3 record.

 Bethea, 61, is a 1973 graduate of Huntsville’s Butler High School.
 He received his degree from the University of North Alabama in 1977 and earned a Masters from South Alabama in 1979.
-He serves as department chair of physical education for the Montgomery Academy.
+He serves as department chair of physical education for the Montgomery Academy, where he has taught for 39 years.
 He is a member of Center Point Church.

 WAYNE BOWLING: Bowling, 75, was the boys’ basketball coach at Danville High School in Morgan County from 1963-2000.
 He also was head baseball coach from 1963-85.

 Considered one of the coaching leaders in North Alabama, Bowling compiled a 683-388 basketball coaching record that included four Morgan County championships (1965, 1985, 1988, 1992); 12 area championships; five regional championships; two sub-state titles (1991 and 1992); five state tournament appearances (1976, 1977, 1985, 1991, 1992); and one state runner-up in 1992.